USS Marmora (1862): Yazoo River operations and burning of Eunice

-Marmora arrived at Helena on March 27, slowed by her boiler problems, before leaving to return to the Yazoo Pass expedition the same day, along with a coal barge.
-April 16 saw another minor skirmish between Marmora and Confederate forces, but on April 17 Marmora again left the expedition bearing dispatches and in need of repairs.
+Marmora arrived at Helena on March 27, slowed by boiler problems, before leaving to return to the Yazoo Pass expedition the same day, along with a coal barge.
+April 16 saw another minor skirmish between Marmora and Confederate forces, but on April 17 she again left the expedition bearing dispatches and in need of repairs.
 She spent the next several months on patrol and supply duties, and was reported to be based at the mouth of the Yazoo as of May 8.
 Late on June 13, Marmora was fired on by Confederate guerillas near the town of Eunice, Arkansas.
 The next day, the steamer Nebraska, a transport with the United States Quartermaster Department, was fired on in the same area, prompting retribution from Marmora.
-Marmora fired on the riverbank for two miles up and down from Eunice, and then landed armed parties that burned every structure within a mile of Eunice, including a warehouse and railroad depot.
-Eunice was completely destroyed during the burning.
-She then fired on the woods on the opposite side of the river.
+The latter vessel then fired on the riverbank for two miles up and down from Eunice, and then landed armed parties that burned every structure within a mile of Eunice, including a warehouse and railroad depot.
+Eunice was completely destroyed during the burning, and the town was replaced by the nearby community of Arkansas City after the war.
 On June 15, Marmora continued on to Gaines Landing, Arkansas, where she was again fired on.
 A landing party from the vessel burned all but one house at the settlement in response.
-The morning of June 16, saw a combined landing force from Marmora and the tinclad USS Prairie Bird burn another house in the Gaines Landing area, as there was circumstantial evidence it was being used by Confederate forces.
+The morning of June 16 saw a combined landing force from Marmora and the tinclad USS Prairie Bird burn another house in the Gaines Landing area, as there was circumstantial evidence it was being used by Confederate forces.